jonathangaldino/jonathangaldino/README.md

 # Jonathan Galdino — @jonathangaldino

 👋 Hi!
 I'm Jonathan — a software engineer at Voltz Motors ⚡ working on improving the experience of the customer on the e-commerce.
 I've worked on projects that impacted the lives of thousand of people.
-I'm a huge PC games nerd, and I also like :jp: cars (F&F is my favourite franchise).
+I'm a huge PC games nerd, fan of the JDM cars culture, and apprentice investor.

 ## Core values
 :green_apple: Beginner's mindset and curiosity.